 7. Timberland Euro Hiker

 When it comes to the classic hiking boot, the Timberland name has long been associated with rugged durability, comfort, and protection from the elements.
 The Euro Hiker boots serve this reputation well and will serve any hiker no matter what kind of environment they may encounter.Read more

 If sized correctly, these boots are superb at offering support for your feet, arches, ankles and honestly the rest of the body as well.
 They are flexible enough to move with you and strong enough to give you the firm support you need, especially in the weaker ankle area.

-These hiking boots come in a wide range of sizes, and most people found that they fit pretty much how the expected them to fit.
+They come in a wide range of sizes, and most people found that they fit pretty much how they expected them to fit.
 However, about 20% of the time, customers found the footwear to be a little on the larger size and doesn't fit like they were hoping to.

 These boots are made with a high-quality leather upper, and a natural rubber sole.
 The ankle area sports a padded collar, and the laces are kept firmly in place with D-ring lacing hardware.

 While not the cheapest pair of hiking boots on this list, the overall price is more than reasonable considering that these boots have been known to power through just about any situation.
 Most customers found that these hiking boots last for quite a few years with proper care and maintenance.

 Artificial leather, some say its great, others not so sure about artificial qualities

 This is a multi-functional boot, trekking, hiking, work, casual.
 These are good for ladies and men.
 Taking into consideration the wide functional performance, the price is at a level which is very affordable.
 The uppers are artificial leather and synthetics and known to offer good waterproof defense.
 The rubber sole is durable and has good surface grip.Read more